1. Request or Print a Vote-by-Mail application

 2. Mail the application back to us:Cuyahoga County Board of Elections

 3. Wait to receive your ballot in the mail from the Board of Elections

 4. Return your voted ballot by U.S. Mail or deliver it in person

-Use the secure drop box in the Board of Elections parking lot:Cuyahoga County Board of Elections
+Use the secure drop box, open 24 hours, in the Board of Elections parking lot:Cuyahoga County Board of Elections

 Track Your Ballot